ianastafeva/Tolk_test/models/README.md

 # Folder description

-This folder contain the scripts used to create the chatbots and the dataset used to initially train them:
+This folder contains the scripts used to create the chatbots and the dataset used to initially train them:

 For the model named train_chatbot_dialogue.py, the initial training dataset is intents1.json